mikehardy/jetifier/README.md

 # jetifier

-The jetifier-standalone command-line utility from Android Studio, in npm package format
+The jetifier AdnroidX transition tool in npm format, with a react-native compatible style

 ## Usage for jar/zip/aar files